bofeof/mesto-react/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm test`
-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`
-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.